joelmandell/nmwb/README.md

 > UI for managing and creating schedules for \"Life as Christians\"-meeting.

 ## ANNOUNCEMENT
-> DUE TO LACK OF TIME: PLANNED FIRST RELASE DATE (WAS 10 December 2017) IS POSTPONED TIL 1 MARCH.
+> DUE TO LACK OF TIME: PLANNED FIRST RELASE DATE (WAS 10 December 2017 And later 1 March 2018) IS POSTPONED TIL 1 September 2018.
 I HAVE
 > A TIGHT SCHEDULE AND WILL NOT MAKE IT IN TIME.

 ## Build Setup